veritaschain/vcp-ctrader-rta-reference/README.md

 - RFC 6962 (Certificate Transparency) for Merkle tree construction standards
 - RFC 9562 for UUID v7 specification

+---

+**Disclaimer**: This is a reference implementation for educational and development purposes.
+Production deployments should undergo thorough security review and testing.

+---

 ### Data Masking

 The sample evidence pack uses the following masking conventions: